haohanchen/dasppa-24f-hku/README.md

-# Data Science in Politics and Public Administration (POLI3148)
+# Data Science in Politics and Public Administration

-Welcome to this course archive for *Data Science in Politics and Public Administration (Fall 2024)*.
+Welcome to this course archive for *Data Science in Politics and Public Administration (POLI3148, Fall 2024)*.
 This is an introductory course on data science for undergraduate students at The University of Hong Kong.
 The course is designed to provide students with a foundational understanding of data science concepts and techniques, with a focus on their application in the fields of politics and public administration. *Python* is the primary programming language used in this course.
+The courese assumes no prior background in programming or data science.
+It is suitable for students from a social sciences and humanities background.

 The materials in this repository include lecture notes and code I have designed for the course.
 I gratefully acknowledge Mr. Du Baichen for his assistance with cleaning up the code after the course concluded for open access.
 I also thank Dr. Liao Li for his excellent teaching assistance and contributions to the course materials.